 Although the Working Party is an advisory body and its opinions are not binding, it is made up of national DPAs.
 It is very likely that other DPAs will launch additional actions to address the concerns highlighted in the Working Party’s letter.

 Goodwin’s Data, Privacy and Cybersecurity Practice, established formally in 2004, leverages the firm’s core strengths, collaborating across the firm’s highly regarded technology, financial industry, licensing, litigation and investigations, regulatory and appellate practices.
 This unique approach, focusing on client needs and value, enables us to engage specialists whose experience and leadership is framed by a holistic understanding of the nature and importance of information to modern enterprises.

 About the Authors

-Karen Neuman, a partner in the firm’s Business Litigation Group and a member of its Privacy & Cybersecurity Practice, is an internationally recognized privacy lawyer and former Chief Privacy Officer with the U.S. Department of Homeland Security.
-A solution-oriented practitioner with highly specialized expertise in complex privacy law matters at the intersection of technology and innovation, Ms. Neuman advises organizations and management on a broad range of issues related to data privacy, cybersecurity, and regulatory compliance.
+A partner in the firm’s Business Litigation Group and a member of its Privacy & Cybersecurity Practice, is an internationally recognized privacy lawyer and former Chief Privacy Officer with the U.S. Department of Homeland Security.
+A solution-oriented practitioner with highly specialized expertise in complex privacy law matters at the intersection of technology and innovation, they advise organizations and management on a broad range of issues related to data privacy, cybersecurity, and regulatory compliance.

 Federica De Santis is a former secondee joining Goodwin from Portolano Cavallo in Rome, Italy.
 She advises clients on the regulatory, contractual, and litigation aspects of data protection and information governance and cyber-security.
 In these areas she advises clients on cutting edge legal issues arising from quickly changing technology and business models.